greyhawk16/webshell_detector/README.md

 - 11 MAY 2024: Added Following features
     - Examines the Shannon entropy of a given file.
     - Obtain Rich header information, only when the given file is Portable Executable Format
+- 21 MAY 2024: Modified function `get_rich_header` to obtain Rich header's key(`4 Bytes`), without other information from Rich header.

 ## VII.
 Planned Updates
 1. Detection Features